-A good choice for web hosting is Hosting Ireland, which is a very popular choice for business customers, but has not grown to the extent that it no longer provides personal support from its own staff.
+A good choice for and, which is a very popular choice for business customers, but has not grown to the extent that it no longer provides personal support from its own staff.
 That means more personal support that is tailored to you, and gives your problems an appropriate amount of attention.

 Many larger companies cut some of their support options, farm their support services out to third party services, and/or limit the amount of time any support worker can dedicate to resolving any one particular issue.